 Option Description Property Shows available date and time properties.
 Sectors Shows a list of scales for use in comparison to Rings.
 Rings Shows a list of scales for use in comparison to Sectors.
 Options Turns Pan to Selection on or off.
 Selects either the chart time zone or ignore time zones.
 Copy Copies the Time Wheel to the clipboard.
 Scale Shows the colors available to select, gives the option to display the color scale in reverse, and changes the range options between linear, logarithmic and sequential.
 Count Chart Items Gives the option to change from all chart items being displayed in the Time Wheel to selected chart items.

 - Click Property and select the chart item properties that you want to investigate.

 - Click Sectors and set the time period for sectors, for example Hour of Day.

 - Click Rings and set the time period for rings, for example Day of Week.
 You should select different settings for sectors and rings.

-- Click Scale Color to see the available color options and ranges.
+- Click the drop-down list on the Scale legend to see the available color options and spacing scales.
 Customize the colors used in the Time Wheel to suit your needs.

 - Change Count Chart Items to Selected if you want to focus on items you have selected on the chart, rather than all items on the chart.